 The School of Education offers the 15-credit hour program Certificate of Higher Education Administration program to assist current and future professionals who seek administrative opportunities in the exciting and rewarding field of higher education.
 Realizing that there are many areas of professional service, the program has been designed to provide a strong grounding in general, administrative theory and practice.
-The certificate is offered in both a traditional and online format.
+The certificate is offered in an online format.

 Online students take classes on a cycle consisting of two or three courses each Fall and Spring semester and summer term.
 For a complete list of the course cycle, see the MHEA Online Class Schedule.

 Once a student is admitted into the Higher Education Administration program, your advisor will provide an Alternate PIN and the Course CRN which you will use to register for classes.

 |HED 6506||3||The Community College|